tc39/proposal-signals/README.md

 The ability to perform untracked reads is necessary for efficiency because (*TODO*).

 ## Possible features under discussion

+[TODO: This section is subsumed by the part above, once we add introspection.]

 The above API provides a sort of Minimum Viable Product for Signals which enables many important use cases.
 However, it actually wouldn't be viable to integrate into certain frameworks: it's missing some capabilities or performance properties which *some* frameworks take advantage of.
 It is still to be determined whether any extensions will be included as part of the initial Signal proposal; the Signal collaborators have not come to agreement about any of these yet.